101arrowz/fflate/docs/interfaces/gunzipoptions.md

 • `Optional` **out**: Uint8Array

 The buffer into which to write the decompressed data.
 GZIP already encodes the output size, so providing this doesn't save memory.

+Note that if the decompression result is larger than the size of this buffer, it will be truncated to fit.